-Several weeks into the war, it’s clear many overestimated the Russian army’s will and capability to fight and the Ukrainian army’s will to resist an opponent superior in number, equipment and positioning.
+A year into the war, it’s clear many overestimated the Russian army’s will and capability to fight and the Ukrainian army’s will to resist an opponent superior in number, equipment and positioning.

 What can explain the way the Ukraine war has played out, in contradiction to experts’ predictions?

 We believe that one factor underlying the unexpected performance of each country’s military can be traced to the cultural differences between Russians and Ukrainians.
 Those differences were cultivated in part through the fairy tales of their childhoods.

 One of us, Sophia Moskalenko, is an expert on the psychology of fairy tales.
 The other, Mia Bloom, studies children’s mobilization into violent extremism – why and how children turn to violence.
 We know the power of folklore in shaping the worldview of children and, ultimately, of the adults they grow up to be.

 Underdog hero vs. magical thinking

 Folklore is important for understanding people’s cultural narratives – story lines that describe something unique to the culture’s history and its people.
 They help to define a cultural identity and, in subtle ways, shape future choices.
 The master narratives that Ukrainian children grow up with – which serve as the dominant cultural script – are radically different from the ones Russian children absorb.